 Ofsted - their inspection framework places a clear emphasis on meeting the needs of disabled children and pupils with SEN, and considering the quality of teaching and the progress made by these pupils.
 Inspectors are already briefed to consider the needs of pupils with chronic or long-term medical conditions alongside these groups and to report on how well their needs are being met.
-Schools are expected to have a policy dealing with medical needs and to be able to demonstrate that this is implemented effectively of school staff who provide support to pupils with medical conditions are able to access information and other teaching support materials as needed.
+Schools are expected to have a policy dealing with medical needs and to be able to demonstrate that this is implemented effectively.